Lady Gaga Apologizes For Awkward ‘Tonight Show’ Appearance After Cutting Interview Short

 So I talked to some doctors and scientists.
 It’s not the easiest for everyone right now but the kindest/healthiest thing we can do is self-quarantine and not hang out with people over 65 and in large groups.
 I wish I could see my parents and grandmas right now but it’s much safer to not so I don’t get them sick in case I have it.
 I’m hanging at home with my dogs.
 I love you world, we’ll all get through this.
 Trust me, I talked to God —she said we’re gonna be ok.

-Instead, Lady Gaga then went on to discuss her big benefit concert, called One World: Together at Home, during the most recent episode.
-The star has brought together a host of famous faces for the project which will help those fighting coronavirus (COVID-19).
+Instead, Gaga discussed her big benefit concert, called One World: Together at Home, during the most recent episode.
+The star has brought together a host of famous faces for the project, which will help those on the front lines in the fight against coronavirus (COVID-19).

 The awkward moment between the two last week had many people talking.